freedomofpress/securedrop-docs/docs/training_schedule.rst

 -  Demo of source submission process
 -  Demo of journalist's processes for checking the *Journalist Interface*
 -  Demo of journalist's processes for replies
--  Demo working with submissions on the *SVS*
+-  Demo working with submissions on the *Secure Viewing Station*
 -  Secure-deleting and difference between wipe and erase free space on Tails, and when to use each
 -  Discuss scrubbing submitted documents prior to publication